ngxs/store/docs/advanced/errors.md

 RxJS [design guidelines](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/observable.md#executing-observables) provides a great explanation of this behavior.

-## Handling errors within an `@Action`
+## Handling Errors Within an `@Action`

-When you define an @Action you can handle error within the action and if you do so, the error will not propagate to Angular's global `ErrorHandler`, nor the `dispatch` Observable.
+When you define an `@Action`, you can handle the error within the action, and if you do so, the error will not propagate to Angular's global `ErrorHandler` nor the `dispatch` Observable.
 This applies to both sync and async types of Actions.

 ```ts
   @Action(HandledError)